chuqiaobaby/INFO90003---Interaction-of-Distraction/README.md

 # Mon 18 May — Hand Tracking Progress Summary

-I use https://github.com/homuler/MediaPipeUnityPlugin this for hadn tracking.
+I use https://github.com/homuler/MediaPipeUnityPlugin this for hand tracking.

 ## 1. Hand Tracking Implementation